rgeraldes24/solc/docs/common-patterns.rst

 .. note::
     **Modifier May be Skipped**.
-    This only applies to Solidity before version 0.4.0:
+    This only applies to Hyperion before version 0.4.0:
     Since modifiers are applied by simply replacing code and not by using a function call, the code in the transitionNext modifier